aerospike/aerospike-vector-search-examples/README.md

 > fill out the following [form](https://aerospike.com/lp/aerospike-vector-developer-program-sign-up/) if you are interested to try it out.

 # About Proximus
 Proximus is Aerospike's vector search solution.
+It provides an Approximate Nearest Neighbor (ANN) search, using the Hierarchal Navigable Small World (HNSW) algorithm.
+Proximus provides a new set of capabilities and APIs for performing vector operations.
+This repo provides example apps for using Proximus to showcase these APIs, and the Python Client.

-This repo provides example apps for building apps using Proximus to perform vector search.
-Vectors allows you to combine machine learning models, like ChatGPT, CLIP, Llama, etc. to build applications that leverage these models AI capabilities.
-This means you can encode meaning from text, images, video, etc and search across a large dataset.
+Vectors allow you to combine machine learning models, like ChatGPT, CLIP, Llama, etc. to build applications that leverage the capabilities of these models.
+Vector Embeddings encode meaning from text, images, video, etc and search across a large dataset.
 This can be used for a variety of applications such as semantic search, recommendation systems, retrieval augmented generation (RAG) apps and more.
 For more about leveraging Vector Embeddings see the [OpenAI Docs about vector embedding use cases](https://platform.openai.com/docs/guides/embeddings/use-cases).

 # Getting Started
-This repo provides details on how to get started using our Developer Sandbox environment.
+This repo provides details on how to get started using our developer sandbox environment.
 To request a developer sandbox fill out the following [form](https://aerospike.com/lp/aerospike-vector-developer-program-sign-up/).
 These instructions go through setting up a demo application that performs semantic search across an image data set using the [CLIP](https://arxiv.org/abs/2103.00020) model.